 “While attending church camp at the age of 10, I had the unshakable certainty that I could not live without God.
 Although, as a 10-year-old, I didn’t know what that looked like, I knew that Christ died for me and I had to live for him.

 “When I was 19,” he continued, “while in the Air Force, I met my wife, Bernice, who showed me that life lived for Christ is full of joy, even when it’s not easy.
 As part of our wedding ceremony, we dedicated our life together to full-time Christian service.”

 Jim says that his first awareness of missionaries came at age 5 when a missionary from “Africa” spoke at his church.
 He remembers thinking he could live in Africa someday.

 At Moody, an opportunity opened to serve with The United Methodist Church in Nigeria.
 As he and Bernice were cleaning the house where they would live in Africa, he saw the name “Roger Burtner” painted on a mattress.
 That was the missionary he had met when he was a child!

 As Mission Advocates, Bernice and Jim work with congregations, districts and conferences to help develop mission leadership, challenge greater commitment to mission and nurture relationships that include prayer, communication and financial support.
 They represent a human face, a physical presence and a voice that speaks to Global Ministries’ commitment to be in mission to everyone everywhere.

 Jim’s church membership is in the Valley Forge United Methodist Church in Elizabethton, Tennessee, a part of the Holston Annual Conference.

-Jim and Bernice have two adult children, Micah Keech (and his wife Shelley) and Sarah Keech.
+Jim and Bernice have two children, Micah and Sarah.